USDA rural development loans

 Similar in certain ways to the requirements of Habitat for Humanity, USDA Rural Development funding is aimed at the want-to-be-homeowner, where that dream is just out of reach.
 Given the rental costs in this part of the world, the high cost of real estate, and the low wages, it is very hard to put together enough money for a conventional down payment on a house of ones’ own here.
 Even if you luck out and win $30,000 in the Powerball Lottery, and apply it to a downpayment, very likely a regular bank will not approve your loan application because their current rate of interest charges will be more than you can sustain over time.

 USDA Rural Development is a Federal program.
 We are a rural part of the world.
 Places like Burlington, Winooski and parts of Colchester cannot access this program.
 It is our government’s attempt to even the playing field for rural folks.
 I could not move to Vermont years ago even though I wanted to.
+I knew I could not make a living here and had to wait for retirement and Social Security.
+If you are already here, maybe doing several seasonal jobs, this program is supposed to make homeownership possible.
+USDA Rural Development offers two types of mortgage financing: a direct, subsidized mortgage product; and a loan guarantee.

 With No. 1, the subsidized mortgage product, you apply directly to USDA Rural Development for financing.
 The loan is written at a fixed rate, but subsidized down to as low as 1 percent(depending on family income).
 This subsidy is reviewed annually and mortgage payments are adjusted accordingly.
 If the borrower should want to sell, refinance with another lender, or at the end of the 33-year term, a portion of the subsidy has to be paid back.